 """

-Returns a dictionary of all application concurrent futures as a result of submitting tasks
+Returns a dictionary of all application runtime concurrent futures.

 Notes: